 These can be either failure to highlight their benefits to employees or a lax attitude while implementing them.
 Thankfully, a policy combats both these issues in one go by communicating the same to all employees.

-Here are the policies you can adopt when deploying an office desk reservation software.
+Here are the policies you can adopt when deploying office desk reservation software.

-By adopting a set of policies, you can make the adopting better.
+By adopting a set of policies, you can make the adoption better.

 Recommended Reading: 7 Signs You Need Desk Booking Software

-Most software comes with options to switch between automated versus manual modes, tweak real time data collection and reporting methods.
+Most software has options to switch between automated versus manual modes, tweak real-time data collection and reporting methods.
 They set up communication for employees who work on-site and work from home.
 Some can even integrate with a pre-existing system.